 Bristlecone Chapter of the California Native Plant Society

-The California Native Plant Society (CNPS) is a state-wide non-profit organization of lay persons and professionals who share an interest in California’s native plants.
+The California Native Plant Society (CNPS) is a state-wide 501(c)3 non-profit organization of lay persons and professionals who share an interest in California’s native plants.
 The Society, working through its local chapters, seeks to increase the understanding of California’s native flora and to preserve this rich resource for future generations.
 Membership is open to all.

 The Bristlecone Chapter covers all of Mono and Inyo Counties and northeastern Kern County, an area that includes the east slope of the Sierra Nevada, the Northern Mojave Desert, the Inyo and White Mountains, and the Owens Valley.
 The southern end of the Bristlecone Chapter’s geographically large territory, in and around the Indian Wells Valley, has its own sub-chapter, Creosote Ring.

-The deadline for submitting articles for the next issue is June 15th.
+The deadline for submitting articles for the next issue is October 15th.

 Upcoming CNPS Events

 Field Trips, Meetings, and other events of interest scheduled for the next month or so – for more events, including non-CNPS events which may be of interest to our members, see our Events Page.